 Overview

 The solution introduced in this section assumes that some service providers will agree to use an aggregate routing data approach and others a per-TN routing data approach.
 The solution identifies just one potential “middle ground” for industry consideration.
-It leverages the industry NPAC and approved North American Numbering Council (NANC) governance change orders designed to facilitate routing transition to next generation networks.
+It leverages the NPAC and approved North American Numbering Council (NANC) governance change orders designed to facilitate routing transition to next generation networks.
 The solution further draws on established practices and commercial third party offerings which have been enabling ubiquitous Short Message Service (SMS) routing, for example, across a broad range of specialized use cases.
-Specifically, this solution focuses on an approach for supporting the provisioning of both aggregate and per-TN level routing data into the industry NPAC and distributing it all at a per-TN level for consumption by any authorized service provider.
+Specifically, this solution focuses on an approach for supporting the provisioning of both aggregate and per-TN level routing data into the NPAC and distributing it all at a per-TN level for consumption by any authorized service provider.

 High Level Description